 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.
 This website is not intended for children and we do not knowingly collect data relating to children.

-Women in Defence UK is operated by PA Consulting Group Limited (referred to as "PA", "we", "us" or "our" in this privacy notice).
+Women in Defence UK is operated by PA Consulting Services Limited (referred to as "PA", "we", "us" or "our" in this privacy notice).
 PA is the controller and is responsible for your personal data.

 We have appointed a data privacy manager who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the data privacy manager using the details set out below.